When my first born arrived in 2002, I was totally and utterly besotted.

-When I seriously thought about having a second child, which was the inevitable thing to do, I didn’t really ponder how I would cope with two children, but instead, how I could possibly ‘share’ the love and time I had with Marisa – and how betrayed I thought she might feel.
+But when I thought about having a second child, which was the inevitable thing to do, I didn’t really think about how I would cope with two children.

 I knew I would dearly love my new baby, there was no question about it.
-But the undivided time I had shared with Marisa for the first two years of her life, it would have to be halved and shared, right?
+But the undivided time I’d shared with my daughter for the first two years of her life, it would have to be halved and shared, right?

 I walk along holding your 2-year-old hand, basking in the glow of our magical relationship.
 Suddenly I feel a kick from within, as if to remind me that our time alone is limited.
 And I wonder: how could I ever love another child as I love you?